KCL-Planning/ROSPlan/_tutorials/tutorial_10.md

 	}
 ```

-This file contains for the header file created above.
+This file contains the implementation of the header file created above.
 The important method is the *concreteCallback* method, which implements the action.
 Right now this method simply returns **true** -- indicating that the action has succeeded.

-### 3.3 CmakeLists.txt
+### 3.3 CMakeLists.txt

 Finally, in order to compile the node, it must be added to the CMakeLists.
 Open the file *CmakeLists.txt* in the directory *rosplan/rosplan_planning_system/*.
 Find the following line: